 Nominees of investors are included in the advisory committee and usually counted to achieve a quorum.
 Sometimes institutional investors are also provided a seat on the investment committees.

 Most decisions at meetings are taken only with the investors' majority or supermajority approval.
 Supermajority approval is normally required for:

 critical decisions such as the removal or replacement of trustees;

-Principal investors have the right to co-invest in the portfolio company in addition to the fund, in certain circumstances.
+Principal investors are also provided with certain co-invest rights in the portfolio company in addition to the fund, in certain circumstances.

 Interests in portfolio companies

 PE funds usually subscribe to equity or equity-linked instruments such as compulsorily convertible preference shares (CCPS) or compulsorily convertible debentures (CCD).
 This is because the foreign exchange laws only permit subscription to equity shares, CCDs and CCPS under the automatic route.